imazeenabulele/osTicket-Configuration/README.md

 <p>
 3. CONFIGURE TEAMS

-The "Online Banking" team will be created here.
  Teams play a crucial role in organizing and managing ticket assignments efficiently within an organization.
 Teams allow multiple agents work together on tickets thereby reducing bottlenecks and ensuring faster ticket resolution.
 Utilizing Teams allow controlled access to tickets based on expertise and responsibility.

+ The "Online Banking" team will be created.
 </p>
 <br />